Triggers for web animations

 Combination

 You can combine any supported triggers as you need on one element!
 Each trigger has its own calculation layer, so they do not interfere with the others.
-Read more about the trigger Combination.
+Read more about the trigger Combinations.